 You can also build key relationships that may help.
 The survey above found that 40 percent of volunteers said volunteering helped them improve their organizational and managerial skills.
 Also, many employers encourage their employees to volunteer to increase their soft skills such as teamwork, communication, and problem-solving.

 Through your charitable activities, you can learn about specific causes in your local community and the world.
 Seek out volunteer opportunities in an area of interest to you or see where the largest needs are and how you can get involved.
 The survey results showed that 33 percent of volunteers found it rewarding to learn about environmental causes, women’s issues, health, or other important causes.

 5. Support to Organizations

-Engaging in community service often helps non-profit organizations become more productive, which are run on minimal budgets and staff.
-These organizations are often limited in their capabilities and reach.
-As a volunteer, you can support the cause of an organization and help to further its impact.
+Engaging in community service often helps non-profit organizations become more productive, as nonprofits are run on minimal budgets and staff.
+As a volunteer, you can support the cause of an organization and help to further its impact with your contributions.

 6. Making an Impact